NicoHerbig/MMPE/README.md

 - copy the file mmpe-frontend/src/assets/config.json.example to mmpe-frontend/src/assets/config.json (copy and remove the .example)
     - for the project to run, you have to at least copy the example file
     - to see translation projects, create them in mmpe-server/data/projects.
 You can use project1.json.example and remove the ".example" part to get a starting point.
 For more information on projects, check the section here in this Readme.
-    - to log in: add emails, passwords, and projects to the corresponding arrays
-        - the email and password pairs at the same positions in the array allow you to log in
-        - the list of integers at the same position in the projects defines which projects to see.
-They all start with "project" followed by the specified id.
-        - be aware that the currently implemented log in mechanism is BY NO MEANS SECURE.
-For running internal studies this will do, but DO NOT HOST THE PROJECT AND BELIEVE IT TO BE SECURE!
     - Deactivate features: MMPE has a lot features, from which you might not need or want all.
 To easily deactivate those, use the variables: "enableSpeech", "enableEyeTracking", "enableWhiteSpace", "enableSpellcheck", "enableHandwriting", "enableMidairGestures"
     - to use handwriting: get a myScript application and hmac key, insert the credentials, and define the target language
     - to use speech: additionally set the "speechLanguage" and if you have custom IBM Watson model, the "speechModelCustomizationID"